 - Not everything was packed in the trailer, there’s probably another 100-lbs of food, clothes, and a portable crib.

 - I had originally been going for returning my front axle (referred to as the steer axle above) back to it’s un-hitched amount, like I would have with our old SUV.
 But it was later pointed out that trucks are different and expect a load in the bed (hence why from factory the rear often sits higher than the front).
 According to the Ford tow guide, I should be going for halfway between my unhitched and hitched without weight distribution bars numbers.
 (See this image from the Ford tow guide for more).
 At my next weigh in, I’ll be testing links 7 and 6 as well.

 Luckily, there is room for the missing weight, and adjusting the links is easy enough.
 So we made it!
 Within the limits, though we will need to be conscious of what we bring.
 It’s a sacrifice we are willing to make for maneuverability, better fuel mileage, and not having to buy yet another new truck.

 Is That the End?

 Of course, despite being in the numbers, some people will still look at this and say I need a bigger truck.
 And would we be able to tow without a weight distribution hitch?
 Would it tow more easily?
 Maybe.
 But that’s not our journey.
 We are carefully within our vehicle specs, and we keep our speed in check.
 We don’t need to go 75 down the freeway.
-60 is just fine.
+65 is just fine (and the upper limit we have set for ourselves for safety).
 Slower if the conditions warrant it.